adcondev/my-learning-notes/RED2000/NOTES.md

 - I keep working with the testing of `executor` and `builder` packages.
 I defined the mock for the `service` printer it uses.
 I merged the changes into the `adcondev/poster` repository.
 - I focused on standardizing the test suite across all executor handlers in the `adcondev/poster` repository.
 The goal was to ensure consistent, non-excessive testing coverage for each command handler (text, barcode, QR, image, table, raw, feed, cut, separator, pulse, beep).

+## 🗓️ **WEEK 24: TBD**

+**Period:** December 15 - December 19, 2025

+- I will sinthetize some note on work I've done so far.
+I will create a list of major projects, my main work and some side projects.
+I will mention the technologies I used and the main learnings I got from them.
+- I was discussing with a friend about a landing page for a group of dancers.
+I will gather ideas about the design and the content.
+- A guide about 12-factor app was created.
+I wasn't familiar with the concept, but I found it interesting and I will try to apply it to my future work.
+- I did some study in Go language.
+I was learning about it in `study mode` in Gemini.

 ---

 ## 🎯 **Current Focus Areas**